UNCLASSIFIED (U)

 (2) (U) Form G-325C, Biographic Information, required for each beneficiary 14 years old or older.

 (3) (U) Completed Form I-765, Application for Employment Authorization, regardless of age, with photos attached.
 If the beneficiary is approved for travel, the I-765 will be included in the travel packet so that the EAD is issued shortly after admission to the United States.
-Officers must review the completed form to ensure the beneficiary’s biographic data on the form matches the passport and travel authorization documents.
+Review the completed form to ensure the beneficiary’s biographic data on the form matches the passport and travel authorization documents and the correct employment authorization category of (a)(5) for follow to join asylees is entered on the application.
+Required biographic data for employment authorization include the applicant’s full legal name, A-number, date of birth, country of birth, gender, and U.S. mailing address.

 d.
 Unavailable